pierreyoda/newstackwhodis/src/routes/blog/hncli-architecture/+page.svelte.md

 ## Architecture Overview

-The rest of the article is more aimed at technical people, but I will do my best to make it so that you don't need to know Rust to follow along.
+This article at technical people, but I will do my best to make it so that you don't need to know Rust to follow along.
 Some precisions will be for those with Rust knowledge, but I will try to keep it high-level so I hope you won't get hung up on the trade-offs I had to make along the way since I won't get into most of them in this article at least.

 As you can see, this is quite a long post that will probably be slit some time in the future.
 Don't hesitate to skip to the most juicy parts for you if I'm too boring!